CodeWindProgram/Group-17/README.md

 # Group 17
 # Problem Statement- Exam Performance Module.
  1. @LaukikParakh - laukikparakh0912@gmail.com
+    • Initially gathered all the resources for our module.

+    • Discussed the ER diagram and drawn it.

+    • Discussed the Page layout for front end.
  2. @123456nono12345 - shauryapandey@ternaengg.ac.in

     • Initially gathered all the resources for our module.